 A different version of our national anthem ignited our team.
 Amanda's hands keeping time to a loud, booming symphonic version had both the hearing and deaf in sync for once.
 The players on the bench asked if it was singing or just music... they loved it... whatever it was because they could feel it.

 Another technical meeting was suffered through, Amanda and I (okay, just Amanda) picking up bits and pieces of "International Sign," as she whispers in my ear..
-"Okay, this is really important information... you need to pay attention to this... bananas, bananas, ...
-I'm sure he doesn't mean bananas but in the US... that's the sign for bananas, there.. he did it again, so make sure that you are aware that there is a difference off opinion.. and rosters need to be filled out .... bananas" We definitely got the gist of the conversation; only missing the very important subject/noun that was the main discussion point.
+"Okay, this is really important information.
+You need to pay attention to... bananas.
+Bananas, ...
+I'm sure he doesn't mean bananas but in the US... that's the sign for bananas, there.. he did it again, so make sure that you are aware that and if you make a mistake on the bananas, you will be disqualified..."
+We definitely got the gist of the conversation; only missing the very important subject/noun that was the main topic of discussion.

 So, to the final it is.
 Day off spent stretching, packing, hydrating and meeting.
-Tomorrow is an early game, so our schedule is condensed and the day is long consisting of the Men's and Women's Final matches, a ceremony on the field followed by a Gala after... and a 2AM bus ride to the airport for all leaving with the team.
-We play Russia.. but screw Russia.. this game is 100% about us. or U.S. :) However you choose to look at it.
+Tomorrow is an early game,.
+Our schedule is condensed and the day is long consisting of both the Men's and Women's Final matches, a ceremony on the field followed by a Gala after... and a 2AM bus ride to the airport.
+We play Russia.. but screw Russia.. this game is 100% about us. or U.S. :)

 The meeting regarding departure times, etc slaps me to reality how much I want to win.
 I want this team to be champs again... but something else has been nagging at me since the start of this journey.